How a Pension is paid

 You can choose up to two bank accounts held in your name (or held in joint names with another person) for your pension to be paid to by direct deposit.

-Pension payments (excluding fortnightly payments) will be made on the 10th or 25th day of the relevant month.
+Pension income payments (excluding fortnightly payments) will be made on the 10th or 25th day of the relevant month.
 Fortnightly payments will be made every second Thursday.
 Where the usual payment date falls on a non-business day (within NSW), pension payments will be made on the previous business day.

 If you do not make a choice, you will receive your payment on a monthly basis, commencing on the next available date.